Funding rapid research into COVID-19

 - New £1.3 million national research programme to evaluate coronavirus tests in hospitals, general practices and care homes

-The rolling call closed to new applications on 30 June 2020, because the nature of the questions that needed to be addressed had changed and funding for longer than 12 months was becoming increasingly necessary.
+The NIHR-UKRI rapid response rolling funding call closed to new applications on 30 June 2020, because the nature of the questions that needed to be addressed had changed and funding for longer than 12 months was becoming increasingly necessary.
 The NIHR and UKRI continue to work closely together to monitor progress and disseminate learnings from our shared portfolio.